Toward quantum-noise-limited interferometric measurements of optical nonlinearity in vacuum: Results

 As explained in Section \ref{HFPNS}, back reflection spots provide the exact replica of the incident beam.
 Since they propagate along the same optical path as their corresponding interference signals, the prompt and delayed beams, they carry all beam-pointing fluctuations originating from environmental perturbations and optical elements along the beam line, including those induced by the delay line.

-From this perspective, we apply the same HFPNS correction method to the prompt and delay direct back reflection spots, using Eq.~(\ref{eq:PDcorrections}) applied to the barycenters of the prompt and delay back reflection intensity profile.
-This procedure yields the prompt–delay (PD) corrected back-reflection barycenter measurements, denoted as $\bar{y}_{\mathrm{PD,BR1}}^{\mathrm{OFF}}(i)$, and $\bar{y}_{\mathrm{PD,BR1}}^{\mathrm{ON}}(i)$ for the OFF and ON events, respectively.
-As shown in Figure~\ref{fig9:HFPNS-Complete}, a clear linear correlation is then observed between the prompt–delay corrected barycenters of the interference intensity profiles and back-reflection intensity profiles.
-This correlation directly results from the relative fluctuations between the prompt and delay beam, induced by the residual delay line vibrations.
+From this perspective, we apply the same HFPNS correction method to the prompt and delay direct back reflection spots, using Eqn.~(\ref{eq:PDcorrections}) applied to the barycenters of the prompt and delay back reflection intensity profile.
+This procedure yields the prompt–delay (PD) corrected back reflection barycenter measurements, denoted as $\bar{y}_{\mathrm{PD,BR1}}^{\mathrm{OFF}}(i)$, and $\bar{y}_{\mathrm{PD,BR1}}^{\mathrm{ON}}(i)$ for the OFF and ON events, respectively.

+As shown in Figure~\ref{fig9:HFPNS-Complete}, a clear linear correlation is then observed between the prompt–delay corrected barycenters of the interference intensity profiles and back reflection intensity profiles.
+This correlation directly results from the relative fluctuations between the prompt and delay beam, induced by the residual delay-line fluctuations.
+From this perspective, the additional back reflection correction provides useful information concerning the origin of the residual fluctuations remaining after the standard HFPNS correction.

 This residual noise is then removed by a linear regression procedure defined with the OFF measurements and applied both for the ON and OFF measurements, given by:

-Finally, the complete HFPNS-corrected signal for the $i$‑th ON–OFF measurement, $\Delta y_{\mathrm{HFPNS}}^{\mathrm{Comp}} (i)$, is obtained after applying ON-OFF subtraction, given by:
+Finally, the complete HFPNS-corrected signal for the $i$-th ON–OFF measurement, $\Delta y_{\mathrm{HFPNS}}^{\mathrm{Comp}} (i)$, is obtained after applying ON-OFF subtraction, given by:

 The distribution of $\Delta y_{\mathrm{HFPNS}}^{\mathrm{Comp}} (i)$ is presented in Figure~\ref{fig9:HFPNS-Complete}.
 The Gaussian fit gives a spatial resolution of $\sigma_{y, HFPNS}^{Comp}=43.9~\pm~1.3~nm$.
-The result is in agreement with the expected shot noise $\sigma_{MC} = 44.2~\pm~0.6~nm$, calculated by the Monte-Carlo simulation, when considering the addition of extra back-reflection corrections and in the presence of delay stage fluctuation with $100~nrad$ rms.
-The frequency spectrum of $\Delta y_{\mathrm{HFPNS}}^{\mathrm{Comp}} (i)$, shown in Figure~\ref{fig10:Fourier-HFPNS-Complete}, is stable, indicating that the residual noise is purely stochastic as expected for the quantum shot noise of the CCD camera.
+This result is in agreement with the expected shot noise $\sigma_{MC} = 44.2~\pm~0.6~nm$ calculated by the Monte-Carlo simulation when including the additional back reflection correction together with relative delay-stage fluctuations of $100$~nrad (rms).
+This comparison can be primarily used as a diagnostic study of the residual noise origin rather than as the operational correction scheme intended for the final DeLLight configuration.

+The frequency spectrum of $\Delta y_{\mathrm{HFPNS}}^{\mathrm{Comp}} (i)$, shown in Figure~\ref{fig10:Fourier-HFPNS-Complete}, is stable, indicating that the residual noise is predominantly stochastic as expected for the quantum shot noise of the CCD camera.